dmmnjaws/PAv-2020-2021-Julia-Parasitizing-Java/README.md

 - **Java VarArgs Methods** - Like Java Constructors, we did not explore the convertion of Java VarArgs methods into Julia methods, and we're not aware if they work as intended or not in our current implementation.
 This is something we had in mind since the beginning but the idea fell behind in the midst of other priorities.
 The generation/call of Julia methods corresponding to Java VarArg Methods remains untested.
 <br/><br/>

+- **Supertyping and Multiple Dispatch** - Supertyping and Multiple Dispatch pose a different kind of challenge.
+Even though this section is called "STUFF WE DIDN'T EXPLORE", we did explore these concepts loosely and came up with some conclusions (mainly resulting from experimentation and discussion with professor António). **Supertyping** alone, or ideally, reifying the Java class hierarchies in Julia, poses a challenge - in Java for a given class, it's superclasses can be instantiated, however, in Julia, this isn't the case - a type in Julia, for instance, Int64 can be instantiated, but it's supertypes, Signed, Integer, Real, Number and Any can't be instantiated on their own.
+This of course represents a radical disparity between Java's Semantic and Julia's Semantic. **Multiple Dispatch** could make use of **Supertyping** if possible, but another challenge emerges - In Java, multiple extension is possible, since a class can inherit from another class and implement multiple interfaces.
+However, in Julia, this is impossible - In Julia, a type can only have one supertype, therefore, for instance, calling supertypes(Int64) returning Signed, Integer, Real, Number and Any, actually returns the types, in order, belonging to an unidirectional chain of supertypes, with Int64 being it's only "leaf".
+Again, a radical disparity between Java and Julia's Semantic.
+However, it could be interesting to explore this in future work, in particular, by starting small...
+Even though Java has multiple extension of interfaces, it only supports single inheritance of classes (a class can only have up to one superclass), which is closer to Julia's singular supertyping, and could be a starting point (ignoring interfase hiearchy, for a start).
+Nevertheless, the challenge prompted by **Supertyping** emerges once again...

 # DEVELOPMENT NOTES

 ## OBSERVATIONS ON JAVACALL (0.7.8)